Mechanical Engineering (ME)

 ME 3361.
 Computer Aided Design and Digital Manufacturing.

-This course provides an in-depth study of Computer Aided Design (CAD) and Digital Manufacturing.
-Topics include the product development process, CAD file formats and data exchange, fundamentals of Computer Numerical Control (CNC) machines, numerical control programming for milling processes, CNC code generation and simulation by CAD/CAM software, and an overview of other digital manufacturing processes such as additive manufacturing, laser cutting, welding, and waterjet cutting.
+This course provides an in-depth study of computer aided design (CAD), computer aided manufacturing (CAM), and digital manufacturing.
+Topics include the product development process, concept development, concept generation, fundamentals of computer numerical control (CNC) machines, numerical control programming for milling processes, CNC code generation and simulation by CAD/CAM software, and an overview of other digital manufacturing processes such as additive manufacturing, laser cutting, welding, and waterjet cutting.
 In the lab, students get hands-on experience in reading CAD drawing standards, lab safety, machine tools operation, and operation of digital manufacturing processes, including CNC machining, additive manufacturing, and laser cutting.
-(WI) Prerequisite: ENGR 1304 and ENGR 2300 and ME 1101 all with grades of "C" or better.
-Corequisite: MATH 2471 with a grade of “C” or better.
+Prerequisite: MATH 2472 and ENGR 1304 and ENGR 2300 and ME 1101 with grades of "C" or better.
+Corequisite: ME 3311 with a grade of “C” or better.

 Grade Mode: Standard Letter